albeertito7/High-Performance-Computing/README.md

 Give me a star ⭐ if you find it useful.
 You can contact me if any question.

+## Thanks

+Many thanks to my colleague [Francesc Contreras](https://github.com/elskater98) for his contribution to the activities of the course.

 ## Learning Objectives

 * Knowledge the use of benchmarking tools applied to the high performance computing environments.